apollo

 How does the drug interact with Tysabri 300 mg Injection 15 ml:

-Using Tysabri 300 mg Injection 15 ml together with mitoxantrone may increase the risk of serious infections.
+The combined use of Tysabri 300 mg Injection 15 ml and Hydrocortisone can increase the risk of infections.

 How to manage the interaction:

-Taking Tysabri 300 mg Injection 15 ml and nilotinib together can lead to an interaction, it can be taken if advised by your doctor.
-However, if you experience any symptoms like fever, chills, diarrhea, sore throat, muscle aches, shortness of breath, blood in phlegm, weight loss, red or inflamed skin, body sores, and pain or burning during urination, progressive weakness on one side of the body, clumsiness of limbs, disturbance of vision, confusion, or changes in thinking, memory and personality, contact your doctor immediately.
-Do not discontinue any medications without first consulting your doctor.
+Co-administration of Tysabri 300 mg Injection 15 ml and hydrocortisone can lead to an interaction, it can be taken if advised by your doctor.
+However, If you experience any symptoms such as fever, chills, diarrhea, sore throat, muscle pains, shortness of breath, blood in phlegm, weight loss, red or irritated skin, body sores, or discomfort or burning when urinating, contact your doctor immediately.
+In addition, get immediate medical care if you feel progressively weakening on one side of the body, clumsiness in your limbs, vision disturbances, confusion, or changes in your thinking, memory, or personality.
+Do not stop using any medications without a doctor's advice.

 NatalizumabPrednisolone